 Collection refers to collecting waste materials from homes, businesses, and other sources and transporting them to a central location for processing.
 This is typically done using a fleet of specialized vehicles, such as garbage trucks, designed to collect and transport waste materials.

 Transportation refers to the movement of waste materials from the point of collection to a processing facility, such as a landfill site or recycling plant.
 This is usually done using specialized waste transport trucks equipped to handle waste materials’ safe and efficient movement over long distances.

-Disposal refers to safely and responsibly disposing of waste materials, either through recycling or depositing them in a landfill.
+Disposal refers to safely and responsibly disposing of waste materials through recycling or depositing them in a landfill.
 Landfills are carefully designed and managed facilities where waste materials are deposited and covered with soil layers to contain and isolate the waste from the environment.
 Recycling involves collecting and processing waste materials to be used again in new products, reducing the need to extract and process raw materials from the earth.

 The collection, transportation, and disposal of solid waste is an important responsibility that local governments typically manage in conjunction with private waste management companies.

 Waste management facilities are designed to process, treat, and dispose of waste materials in an environmentally safe and responsible manner.
 These facilities can take many forms, including landfill sites, recycling plants, and incineration facilities.

 Landfill sites are facilities designed to dispose of solid waste materials by burying them in the ground.
 Landfills are typically large, engineered facilities that are carefully designed and managed to minimize the environmental impacts of waste disposal.

 Modern landfill sites are typically lined with layers of impermeable materials, such as clay or plastic, to prevent waste materials from leaching into the ground and contaminating soil and water sources.
 Landfills also have systems to capture and treat any methane produced by decomposing waste materials.